cnr-isti-vclab/3DHOP/README.txt

 - **text files** -> basic info texts
-  - *CHANGELOG.txt* -> the list of the changes in this 3DHOP release
+  - *CHANGELOG.txt/md* -> the list of the changes in this 3DHOP release
   - *LICENSE.txt*   -> the GPL license file
-  - *README.txt*    -> this file
-  - *README.md*     -> this file in Markdown markup language
+  - *README.txt/md*    -> this file

 #### HOW TO INSTALL
 -------------------

-More detailed info on the deployment of 3DHOP can be found in this [pdf](http://3dhop.net/download/3DHOPsite_deployment.pdf).
-There is no server installation: just copy the 3DHOP "essential" or "examples" folder into your web server space and access the HTML files with a browser to see the viewer in action.
+There isn't server installation: just copy the 3DHOP "minimal" or "examples" folder into your web server space and access the HTML files with a browser to see the viewer in action.
 3DHOP is a tool designed for the Web, so HTML pages containing a 3DHOP viewer need to be accessed through a web connection to work properly.
 However if you want to run 3DHop locally on your PC, you can choose between two ways: